dcreemer/1pass/README.md

 Similarly, 1Password CLI sessions last for 30 minutes from the time of last use. **1pass** will manage the session for you, and refresh it as needed.

+## 2FA for 1Password

+If you have turned on two-factor authentication (2FA) support for your 1Password account, then 1pass will prompt for you to enter a TOTP code when creating a session.
+Currently, you will need to re-enter this code after every session expiration (30 minutes of inactivity).
+Unfortunately this makes using 1pass in non-interactive scripts less useful.

 ## License